 Please keep in mind that these recommendations do not apply to all regions at all times as the situation is constantly changing, depending on the epidemiological risk in the area.
-We encourage you to keep up to date with the advice from your government and local veterinary authority.
+We encourage you to keep up-to-date with the guidelines given by the government and the local veterinary authorities.

 These precautions are recommended to protect people; there is currently no evidence that pets can be infected or transmit/spread the new coronavirus.